Used Outdoor Gear

 A few companies are making an art out of putting pre-loved hiking gear into the hands of hikers who are saving money or just starting out.

 Let's look at a few of the best used outdoor gear websites.
-Hiking For Her is an affiliate for them, because of their high quality, well run programs, and honest effort to get the best used gear into your hands.
+Hiking For Her is an affiliate for some of them, because of their high quality, well run programs, and honest effort to get the best used gear into your hands.

 You pay nothing extra for purchasing through these links.